The Art of Asset Location

 Over at “Nerd’s Eye View,” Michael Kitces points to a Morningstar analysis showing that a well-executed asset location strategy can add as much as a half-percent to your bottom line each year.
 That’s $500/year for every $100,000 invested (which could make up a good chunk of your advisor’s fee).

-That’s your money, you deserve to keep it.
-You don’t want to just hand it over to the government when you don’t have to.
+That’s your money; you deserve to keep it.
+You don’t want to hand it over to the government when you don’t have to.

-Why You (Probably) Need An Advisor To Help You Out Here
+Why You (Probably) Need An Advisor to Help

 By putting your most heavily taxed investments in tax-sheltered accounts, you can minimize or possibly eliminate their tax inefficiencies.
 That seems simple enough, right?
 But it’s not as easy to put that plan into action as you might think.

 First, your tax-sheltered accounts have limited space.
-If they didn’t, we’d just put all of our money there and call it a day.
-In reality, challenging tradeoffs have to be made to make sure you’re making the most of your tax-sheltered “space.”
+If they didn’t, we’d just put all our money there and call it a day.
+In reality, challenging tradeoffs must be considered to ensure you’re making the most of your tax-sheltered “space.”

 But it’s not just about sheltering your assets from taxes.
-You’re going to need those assets available at certain times to achieve your personal goals, and that can be a sticky situation when it comes to tax-sheltered accounts.
+You’ll need those assets available at certain times to achieve your personal goals, which can be a sticky situation when it comes to tax-sheltered accounts.
 There are a lot of plates to keep spinning, including:

-• Managing tax-sheltered accounts – What kind of tax-sheltered account opportunities do you have: Roth, traditional IRAs, company retirement plans?
+- Managing tax-sheltered accounts – What kind of tax-sheltered account opportunities do you have: Roth, traditional IRAs, company retirement plans?
 How much room does each one have for holding assets, and which kind of accounts will get you the most tax-efficient bang for your buck?
-Has the tax code changed at all (it is constantly evolving) and what does that mean for your plans?
+Has the tax code changed (it's constantly evolving), and what does that mean for your plans?

 Never Heard Of Asset Location?
 There’s A Reason

-• Missing Pieces – Asset location works best when your entire financial picture is considered.
-Over the years, your multiple accounts, providers, and assets can spread out considerably.
-It’s hard to get a cohesive picture without a single advisor coordinating and overseeing everything.
+- Missing Pieces – Asset location works best when your entire financial picture is considered.
+Over the years, your multiple accounts, providers, and assets can get more difficult to track and get a cohesive picture without a single advisor coordinating and overseeing everything.

-• Missing Expertise – Even if you have a clear picture of your varied accounts and holdings, asset location is not a “plug and play” solution.
-Finding your ideal answer is both an art and a science when considering all of your unique, often complex wealth management needs.
+- Missing Expertise – Even if you have a clear picture of your varied accounts and holdings, asset location is not a “plug-and-play” solution.
+When considering your unique, often complex wealth management needs, finding your ideal answer is both an art and a science.

-Most investors don’t understand or realize that they’re missing out on efficient asset location, but the money they’re losing is very real and very unnecessary.
+Most investors don’t understand or realize they’re missing out on efficient asset location, but the money they’re losing is very real and unnecessary.

 McLean Asset Management Corporation (MAMC) is a SEC registered investment adviser.
 The content of this publication reflects the views of McLean Asset Management Corporation (MAMC) and sources deemed by MAMC to be reliable.
 There are many different interpretations of investment statistics and many different ideas about how to best use them.
 Past performance is not indicative of future performance.
 The information provided is for educational purposes only and does not constitute an offer to sell or a solicitation of an offer to buy or sell securities.
 There are no warranties, expressed or implied, as to accuracy, completeness, or results obtained from any information on this presentation.
 Indexes are not available for direct investment.
 All investments involve risk.